liambyte-maker/MM-DIN/README.md

 Multi-Modal Embedding
 ```

-often causes a phenomenon called:
+often introduces an optimization challenge referred to as:

 ```text
 ID Dominance
 ```

-where the model relies heavily on ID features while ignoring multimodal representations.
+where ID embeddings receive stronger and more frequent supervision signals from user interactions, causing the model to rely heavily on ID features while under-utilizing multimodal representations.

+This phenomenon is particularly severe in recommendation systems because popular items receive abundant interaction data, allowing their ID embeddings to converge rapidly, while multimodal representations typically require more training iterations to align with CTR/CVR objectives.

-To mitigate this issue:
+To mitigate this issue, a Two-Stage Multimodal Training strategy is proposed:

 1. Pre-train multimodal branches using CTR/CVR objectives.
+2. Learn task-aligned image and text representations.
-2. Freeze multimodal encoders.
+3. Freeze or partially freeze multimodal encoders.
-3. Jointly train with the main DIN model.
+4. Jointly optimize multimodal features together with the DIN backbone.

-This allows multimodal representations to better align with ranking tasks before integration.
+This strategy aims to reduce optimization imbalance and improve multimodal feature utilization for cold-start recommendation scenarios.

 ---